 - Learn something new, such as a foreign language or musical instrument

 An important thing to keep in mind is that the activities should be ones your older loved one wants to try, not just things you think he or she should consider regardless of his or her preferences.
 CareWorks Health Services can help get a bucket list conversation started with your senior loved one, and then devise plans with you to fulfill those wishes.
-Contact CareWorks Health Services for further pointers, or for capable, creative elderly care assistance and help with realizing those goals.
+Contact CareWorks Health Services for further pointers, or for capable, creative home care in Mission Viejo and the nearby areas.